 To start mapping out what your online approach will be, assess the following popular mediums to determine where your advocacy campaign might fit in:

-- Mobile.
 With DNL OmniMedia and Luminate Online, you can invest in a custom, fully branded mobile application that builds on the Luminate Advocacy platform, giving you the opportunity to connect with supporters wherever they may be.
-Learn more about the TakeAction! app from DNL OmniMedia here.
+Learn more about the MobileAction! app from DNL OmniMedia here.

-- Social media.
-Want to put your cause in front of thousands of potential new supporters at once?
-Social media is the tool for you!
-With so many different platforms (all with different functionality), you'll have to do some trial and error to figure out what content works best for your audience.
+With so many different platforms (all with different functionalities), you’ll have to do some trial and error research to figure out what content works best for your audience.
 Find out which platforms they already use, and start by focusing your efforts there.

 When it comes to supporter engagement, you don’t want to waste any time.
 An email stream targeted toward welcoming new supporters can be an inviting way to educate them about your organization and get them involved from the moment they sign up.